 Students desiring to transfer credit to Calvary Theological Seminary from a recognized theological seminary or graduate school must have an official transcript sent to the Registrar for evaluation.
 Transcripts are official only if they are received directly from each seminary or school attended.
 A course description from an official catalog or course syllabus is to be on file before transfer credit is granted.
+Students are required to provide copies of course syllabi for courses they desire to transfer.

-A maximum of twelve hours may be transferred toward the Master of Arts degree and a maximum of 18 hours may be transferred toward the Master of Divinity degree, providing the courses transferred are equivalent to or meet the program requirements of those offered by Calvary Theological Seminary.
+A maximum of twenty-five percent of hours needed for the program may be transferred toward the Master of Science degree, the Master of Arts degree, or the Master of Divinity degree, providing the courses transferred are equivalent to or meet the program requirements of those offered by Calvary Theological Seminary.